 (X) "Source operation" means the last operation preceding emission which operation:

 (1) Results in the separation of the air contaminant from the process materials or in the conversion of the process materials into air contaminants, as in the case of combustion fuel; and

 (2) Is not an air pollution abatement operation.

-(BB) Incorporation by reference.
-This chapter includes references to certain matter or materials.
-The text of the incorporated materials is not included in the regulations contained in this chapter.
-The materials are hereby made a part of the regulations in this chapter.
-For materials subject to change, only the specific version specified in the regulation are incorporated.
-Material is incorporated as it exists on the effective date of this rule.
-Except for subsequent annual publication of existing (unmodified) Code of Federal Regulation compilations, any amendment or revision to a referenced document is not incorporated unless and until this rule as been amended to specify the new dates.
+(AA) Referenced materials.
+This chapter includes references to certain subject matter or materials.
+The text of the referenced materials is not included in the rules contained in this chapter.
+Information on the availability of the referenced materials, as well as the date of and/or the particular edition or version of the material is included in this rule.
+For materials subject to change, only the specific version specified in this rule are incorporated.
+Material is referenced as it exists on the effective date of this rule.
+Except for subsequent annual publication of existing (unmodified) Code of Federal Regulation compilations, any amendment or revision to a referenced document is not included unless and until this rule as been amended to specify the new dates.

 (1) Availability.
-The materials incorporated by reference are available as follows:
+The referenced materials are available as follows:

 (d) United States Code (USC).
 Information and copies may be obtained by writing to: "Superintendent of Documents, Attn: New Orders, PO Box 371954, Pittsburgh, PA 15250-7954."
-The full text of the United States Code is also available in electronic format at http://www4.law.cornell.edu/uscode/.
-The U.S.C compilations are also available for inspection and copying at most public libraries and "The State Library of Ohio."
+The full text of the United States Code is also available in electronic format at http://www.gpo.gov/fdsys/.
+The U.S.C compilations are also available for inspection and use at most public libraries and "The State Library of Ohio."

 (2) Incorporated materials.

 (a) 40 CFR Part 302; "Designation, reportable quantities, and notification;" as published in the July 1, 2014 Code of Federal Regulations.

 (b) 40 CFR Part 355; "Emergency Planning and Notification;" as published in the July 1, 2014 Code of Federal Regulations.